chiragkyal/redhat-blogs/README.md

-This repo is private to keep the blog posts for redhat developers page
+This repo is to keep the blog posts for redhat developers page